Chapter 13: Brody

 The publisher of Brody was originally the American Type Founders (ATF), and the designer was Harold Broderson.
 At the time, Broderson worked for ATF.
 He designed the font in 1953, just past the first half of the twentieth century when the world saw big changes in typefaces.

 Broderson is an American typeface designer, but Brody font is sometimes confused with fonts created by another type designer named Neville Brody from the United Kingdom.
 However, Neville Brody does not have a font by this name.
-Neville Brody has quite a history as a typographer, creating fonts such as BF Bonn, BF Buffalo and Arcadia.
+Neville Brody has quite a history as a typographer, creating fonts such as BF Bonn, BF Buffalo, and Arcadia.
 It isn’t any surprise that people sometimes confuse his work and that of Harold Broderson.

 Broderson was designing well before Brody was even born, and the font “Brody” is credited to him.
 The name similarity is just a coincidence and a play on his longer name, or perhaps even a nickname of his.
 Whatever his reason for naming the font “Brody,” he likely had no idea that someone named Brody would come along later and design fonts as well.
-Harold Broderson was born December 13, 1913.
+Harold Broderson was born on December 13, 1913.

 Mechanics of Brody

 Many of the typefaces designed in the 1950s are commonly used today.
-Other fonts created in the 50s include Helvetica, Palatino and Futura.
-Brody is part of a family of fonts, including SG Brody SB, SG Brody SH, EF Brody and Brody EF, and the differences between each typeface are minor.
+Other fonts created in the 50s include Helvetica, Palatino, and Futura.
+Brody is part of a family of fonts, including SG Brody SB, SG Brody SH, EF Brody, and Brody EF, and the differences between each typeface are minor.
 In all cases, the font has thick, bold strokes that are reminiscent of hand-painted graffiti art.

 The footprint is fairly wide and short because of the heavy strokes of the letters, and the pitch is not monospaced.
 The look is almost cursive with some serifs — lowercase letters connect to each other, just as with cursive writing.
 Brody supports as many as 69 different languages and supports OpenType features.